 What is Reverse Dieting?

-If you have not yet read the article on ‘Why do we gain weight after dieting’ then I highly recommend that you do in order to fully understand your body’s defence system which will give you a fair idea of why reverse dieting is so important.
+If you have not yet read the article on ‘Why do we gain weight after dieting’ then I highly recommend that you do in order to fully understand your body’s self defence system which will give you a fair idea of why reverse dieting is so important.

-So what is reverse dieting?
+What is reverse dieting?

 How does reverse dieting work?